 With millions of sellers and a rapidly growing third-party marketplace, Amazon continues to expand and improve the Brand Registry.
 When it comes to building and protecting your brand on Amazon, there’s no better way than enrolling and managing your business through this program.
-Having been around for several years now, the Brand Registry can undoubtedly open doors.
-But you must know how to access and utilise the expansive features it offers.
-This blog will discuss the benefits of the Brand Registry in 2021, and tell you how to get the most of it.
+Having been around for several years now, the Brand Registry is great for allowing registered brand owners to ensure their intellectual property is protected and accurately represented on Earth's biggest marketplace.
+But last year, it really became a portal to unlock marketing tools across Seller Central, Vendor Central, and the Amazon Ads platform.
+To get the most out of the Amazon Brand Registry, you must know how to access and utilise the expansive features it offers.
+This blog will discuss the benefits of the Brand Registry in 2022, and help you have your best year yet.

-For vendors and sellers (who are also manufacturers or brand owners), the registration process can be a bit daunting.
+For vendors and sellers (who are also manufacturers or brand owners), the registration process can be a bit daunting, depending on your location in the world.
 There are several hurdles and verification steps, but it’s well worth it to unlock the tools.

 How do I access the Brand Registry on Amazon?